JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets the amount of space that follows a paragraph.

 ```
-FUNCTION CTextPara2.SetSpaceAfter (BYVAL Value AS SINGLE) AS HRESULT
+FUNCTION SetSpaceAfter (BYVAL Value AS SINGLE) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetSpaceAfter(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION